EasonTheJolter/cctp-sample-app-noble/README.md

 2. Update the addresses to mainnet

 - In `./src/constants/addresses.ts`, update the addresses with mainnet addresses.
-The mainnet address values can be found on https://developers.circle.com/stablecoin/docs.cctp-protocol-contract.
+The mainnet address values can be found on https://developers.circle.com/stablecoins/docs/usdc-on-main-networks , https://developers.circle.com/stablecoins/docs/evm-smart-contracts#tokenmessenger-mainnet and https://developers.circle.com/stablecoins/docs/evm-smart-contracts#messagetransmitter-mainnet.

 3. Update the attestation API URL